wesback/fleetpulse-chat/README.md

    - **FleetPulse Operations**: Platform-specific operations

 4. **Start chatting** with questions like:
-   - "What's the current status of my fleet?"
+   - "What packages were updated on server-01 last week?"
-   - "Show me hosts with pending security updates"
+   - "Show me the update history for nginx across all hosts"
-   - "Help me create an Ansible playbook for package updates"
+   - "Which hosts have been updated most recently?"
-   - "Generate a fleet compliance report"
+   - "Generate a compliance report for security updates"

 ### Expert Modes